Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to trust one’s instincts or proceed straightforwardly.
-The phrase is figurative, as it does not involve literally following a nose.
+The idiom is figurative, as it does not involve literally following a nose.

 Origin: